vikash-ftw/Hyperledger-Fabric-v2/README.md

        1. fabric_net_pgdata
        2. fabric_net_walletstore

-     - So delete these two volumes by running 'docker volume rm' command available in docker.
+     - So delete these two volumes by running 'docker volume rm' command available in docker. **(Only delete if you faced error in running Explorer service)**
-     - Now recreate the explorer container as mentioned in step - 6.
+     - Now recreate the explorer container as mentioned in step - 4.